olivierots/Deploy-a-NodeJS-WebApp-Using-Terraform-Docker-Fargate/README.md

 ## architecture of the network ##
 1. I have an application load balancer pointing to an ECS cluster which has 4 containers running
-2. The containers will doanload the image from the ECR which an aws repo where container's images are stored in
+2. The containers will doanload the image from the ECR which an aws repo where the container's images are stored in
 3. ECS pulls the images and run as a dokcer containers
 4. All logs will be pushed from the ecs containers to cloudwatch
-5. Auto scaling policies atatched to the ECR are also in place for capacity management
+5. Auto scaling policies attached to the ECR are also in place for capacity management
 6. The docker image will be stored in docker repo called ecs-service in aws which is ideal for private images

 ```
 ##  high level technical explanation  ##
 ```
 ==== Docker part
-* downloaded a node base image & built the custom image on top
+* downloaded a node base image & built the custom image on top of it
-* docker exposes port 3000, configure the container then start the app (see dockerfile)
+* docker exposes port 3000 - see dockerfile for container configs

 ==== Terraform part
 * created an ECR repo